 B. Re-submission of modified and improved Applications submitted after the closing date is not allowed;

-C. Only Applications submitted to the following e-mail address will be considered: dorin.rojnevschi@undp.org;
+C. Only Applications submitted to the serghei.botezatu@undp.org e-mail address will be considered;

 D. Deadlines of both application stages are to be strictly respected;